Proud to be a member of the

 • You can understand what motivates people, what they think and how they feel.

-• You are able to gather and read different kinds of information.
+• You are able to gather, read, and interpret different kinds of information.

 • You can read maps, graphs and other diagrams, and accurately interpret different types of data.